forio/grunt-script-include/README.md

 grunt-script-include
 ===

-> Include script files individually for debugging.
+> Include script files individually for debugging:

 > An alternative to source maps, especially useful for browsers that don't support them.